 Both Villagra and Munchi's team didn't return to the 2012 WRC season.
 Since then, Villagra focused on the national championship, taking one more title in 2013 and finishing in the second place three times.
 He had a one-off return to the WRC in 2015, participating at Rally Argentina and finishing in the 10th place with Ford Fiesta MR.

-In 2014, Villagra debuted at Dakar Rally, which took place in South America, including Argentina, for the sixth consecutive year.
+In 2014, Villagra debuted at Dakar Rally, which took place in South America, including Argentina.
 He was driving Mini All4 Racing, gaining impressive result with 12th place at the end of the world's toughest race.
 In 2015, he returned to Dakar Rally with Ford Ranger, managing to finish the race in 27th place.

 And then, in 2016, he reached a podium, not in the car category but in the truck category.
 He was driving Iveco Powerstar for the La Gloriosa Team De Rooy, finishing in the third place.
 At 2017 Dakar Rally, Villagra was again at the wheel of the Iveco Powerstar.
 He finished in the fourth place.

 At 2018 Dakar Rally, driving an Iveco Powerster again, he was fighting for a victory against Kamaz of Eduard Nikolaev but retired on the penultimate stage due to mechanical problems.